 As an aside, it was also pretty funny.
 I like books that make me laugh.
 You too?
 I thought you might.

 The one complaint I have about the book is that it essentially stops right in the middle of the story without any kind of resolution, minor or major.
 We have a couple chapters that summarize where each of the characters is and, Bob's your uncle, we're done.
 The one thing that the ending does have going for it is that there is a fairly large change in the situation of each of the various characters.
 A plot turn.
 Still, it just didn't feel like a proper ending.
 Even if there are going to be sequels.
 It was like Empire Strikes Back without the reveal from Darth Vader.
 Luke lost a hand.
 Okay.
 Um, now what?
 It doesn't ruin the ending, but there just isn't any punch to it.
 You know?
-(You caught that one too?
+(Catch that one?
 I thought you might.)

 On the whole though, I'm completely impressed with this new entry and will be looking forward to Lazellari's next installment.
 In some respects, I think the sequel has potential to totally come off the rails and end in catastrophe as we move from the "real" world and into the magical one.
 And yet this first chapter of the story has also shown the very distinct possibility of being one of those fantasy stories that sticks out amongst all of the other magical-world crossovers.
 We'll see.
 Definitely not a book to miss, and fairly high on my scale of Like.